 Appropriate student behavior is expected in order to ensure the education of others is not hindered.
-Each student has the responsibility to know and abide by the expectations of the school.
-Behavior which tends to conflict with the educational environment or which interferes with the welfare of other students and faculty will not be tolerated.
+Each student has the responsibility to know and abide by the regulations of the school.
+Behavior which tends to conflict with the educational environment or which is antagonistic to the welfare of other students and faculty will not be tolerated.